GraniteWMS/GraniteDocs/docs/integration/evo/sdk-provider.md

 | SerialNumber    | Detail.SerialNumbers       | N        | Only applies if InventoryItem is Serial tracked in Evo |
 | Comment         | SalesOrder.ExternalOrderNo | N        ||

-#### DYNAMICPICK
+### DYNAMICPICK

+!!! note
-**`Take Note`** Branch is set based on the Sales Order header Transactions are grouped by Code, Batch, ExpiryDate, Serial, FromLocation, ToLocation and ActionQty is summed before posting
+    Branch is set based on the Sales Order header

+    Transactions are grouped by Code, Batch, ExpiryDate, Serial, FromLocation, ToLocation and ActionQty is summed before posting

 - SalesOrder.
 Order Entry Sales Order.
 - Supports: